 Can Birds Smell?

-While most birds seem to lack much power of smell, there are some groups of birds that can locate food using their olfactory glands.
+While most birds seem to lack much sense of smell, there are some groups of birds that can smell.
+They locate food using their olfactory glands.
 Extensive research into bird senses has shown that vultures, seabirds, kiwis and parrots have well-developed olfactory glands, giving them some sense of smell and taste.
 A biologist once watched as vultures found hidden meat by detecting its odor.
-Some seabirds can smell fish oils from a distance and kiwis in New Zealand are able to sniff out earthworms underground.
+Some seabirds can smell fish oils from a distance, and kiwis in New Zealand are able to sniff out earthworms underground.
 But these are exceptions in the bird world.

 Clearly, there is more to learn about this topic.
 If birds can’t smell or taste, why do they avoid eating toxic monarch butterflies?
 How do hummingbirds distinguish plain water from sugar water?
 Maybe one day we’ll learn the answers to these and other questions.
 Perhaps we’ll even discover that a bird’s olfactory glands play a role totally different from other members of the animal kingdom.